piqnt/stage.js/doc/en/event.md

 ### Events
 Event listeners can be registered and unregistered to nodes, listeners are called when an event is published to a node.
-Some events are published to multiple nodes, but they are not automatically published to parent or children nodes.
+Some events may be published to multiple nodes, but events do not propagate.

 ```javascript
 // Register a listener to node